sachin19183/sachin19183.github.io/_posts/system/2026-03-29-building-thesilentwarrior.md

 ---

-I strongly beleive in sharing knowledge, have constructive discussions and improve yourself further in the process.
+I strongly beleive in sharing knowledge, having constructive discussions, and improving yourself through that process.
 What started as a simple idea—*“let me put my notes online and share it with other like minded folks”*—slowly turned into a system.
 Not because I planned it that way, but because things kept **not working the way I expected**.

 And each time something broke, I had to understand *the why part*.